Chandra Shekhar Azad: Activities in Jhansi

 Azad made Jhansi his organization's hub for some time.
 He used the forest of Orchha, situated 15 km from Jhansi, as a site for shooting practice and, being an expert marksman, he trained other members of his group.
 He built a hut near to a Hanuman temple on the banks of the Satar River and lived there under the alias of Pandit Harishankar Bramhachari for a long period.
 He taught children from the nearby village of Dhimarpura and thus managed to establish a good rapport with the local residents.

 While living in Jhansi, he also learned to drive a car at the Bundelkhand Motor Garage in Sadar Bazar.
 Sadashivrao Malkapurkar, Vishwanath Vaishampayan and Bhagwan Das Mahaur came in close contact with him and became an integral part of his revolutionary group.
 The then congress leaders, Raghunath Vinayak Dhulekar and Sitaram Bhaskar Bhagwat were also close to Azad.
 He also stayed for some time in the house of Rudra Narayan Singh at Nai Basti, as well as Bhagwat's house in Nagra.

-One of his main supporters was Bundelkhand Kesri Dewan Shatrughan Singh, the founder of the freedom movement in Bundelkhand, he gave Azad financial as well as assistance with weapons and fighters.
-Azad visited his fort multiple times in Mangrauth.

 With Bhagat Singh

 The Hindustan Republican Association (HRA) was formed by Ram Prasad Bismil, Jogesh Chandra Chatterjee, Sachindra Nath Sanyal and Sachindra Nath Bakshi in 1923.
 In the aftermath of the Kakori train robbery in 1925, the British suppressed revolutionary activities.
 Prasad, Ashfaqulla Khan, Thakur Roshan Singh and Rajendra Nath Lahiri were sentenced to death for their participation.
 Azad, Keshab Chakravarthy and Murari Lal Gupta evaded capture.
 Azad later reorganized the HRA with the help of fellow revolutionaries like Shiv Verma and Mahabir Singh.

-In 1928, along with Bhagat Singh and other revolutionaries he secretly reorganised the Hindustan Republican Association (HRA), renaming it as the Hindustan Socialist Republican Association (HSRA) on 8—9 September, so as to achieve their primary aim of an independent India based on socialist principle.
-Azad then conspired with revolutionaries like Shivaram Rajguru, Sukhdev Thapar, and Bhagat Singh to assassinate the Superintendent of police, James A. Scott in order to avenge Lala Rajpat Rai's death.
-However, in a case of mistaken identity, the plotters shot John P. Saunders, an Assistant Superintendent of Police, as he was leaving the District Police Headquarters in Lahore on 17 December 1928.
-The insight of his revolutionary activities is described by Manmath Nath Gupta, a fellow member of HSRA in his numerous writings.
-Gupta has also written his biography titled "Chandrashekhar Azad" in his book History of the Indian Revolutionary Movement (English version of above: 1972) he gave a deep insight into Azad's activities, his ideologies, and the HSRA.
+In 1928, along with Bhagat Singh and other revolutionaries he secretly reorganised the Hindustan Republican Association (HRA), renaming it as the Hindustan Socialist Republican Association (HSRA) on 8—9 September, so as to achieve their primary aim of an independent socialist India.
+Azad then conspired with revolutionaries like Bhagat Singh, Sukhdev Thapar and Shivaram Rajguru to assassinate the Superintendent of police, James A. Scott in order to avenge Lala Rajpat Rai's death.
+However, in a case of mistaken identity, the plotters assassinated John P. Saunders, an Assistant Superintendent of Police, instead of Scott.
+Azad also shot dead an Indian police head constable Channan Singh who attempted to chase Singh and Azad, as he was leaving the District Police Headquarters in Lahore on 17 December 1928.
+An insight into his revolutionary activities is provided by Manmath Nath Gupta, a fellow member of HSRA in his numerous writings.
+Gupta has also written his biography titled "Chandrashekhar Azad" in his book History of the Indian Revolutionary Movement (English version of above: 1972) which provides further insights on Azad's activities, his ideologies, and the HSRA.